socketsupply/sockets.sh/src/docs/guide-p2p.md

 ### Complexity

-One server to many users is a natural bottle-neck, and scaling them up quickly becomes a complex distribued system of shared state.
-A P2P network is many users to many users, and although it is also an eventually consistent, distribued system of shared state, the total complexity of all components needed to create a P2P network are finite, transparent and can be formally verified.
+One server to many users is a natural bottle-neck, and scaling them up quickly becomes a complex distributed system of shared state.
+A P2P network is many users to many users, and although it is also an eventually consistent, distributed system of shared state, the total complexity of all components needed to create a P2P network is finite, transparent, and can be formally verified.

 ### Security & Sovereignty